Amazons: Diodorus Siculus

-Diodorus Siculus lists twelve Amazons who challenged and died fighting Heracles during his quest for Hippolyta's girdle: Aella, Philippis, Prothoe, Eriboea, Celaeno, Eurybia, Phoebe, Deianeira, Asteria, Marpe, Tecmessa, Alcippe.
+Diodorus Siculus lists twelve Amazons who challenged and died fighting Heracles during his quest for Hippolyta's girdle: Aella, Philippis, Prothoe, Eriboea, Celaeno, Eurybia, Phoebe, Deianeira, Asteria, Marpe, Tecmessa, and Alcippe.
 After Alcippe's death, a group attack followed.
-Diodorus also mentions Melanippe, who Heracles set free after accepting her girdle and Antiope as ransom.
+Diodorus also mentions Melanippe, whom Heracles set free after accepting her girdle and Antiope as ransom.

 Diodorus lists another group with Myrina as the queen who commanded the Amazons in a military expedition in Libya, as well as her sister Mytilene, after whom she named the city of the same name.
 Myrina also named three more cities after the Amazons who held the most important commands under her, Cyme, Pitane, and Priene.

 Justin and Paulus Orosius

 Both Justin in his Epitome of Trogus Pompeius and Paulus Orosius give an account of the Amazons, citing the same names.
 Queens Marpesia and Lampedo shared the power during an incursion in Europe and Asia, where they were slain.
 Marpesia's daughter Orithyia succeeded them and was greatly admired for her skill on war.
 She shared power with her sister Antiope, but she was engaged in war abroad when Heracles attacked.
-Two of Antiope's sisters were taken prisoner, Menalippe by Heracles and Hippolyta by Theseus.
-Heracles latter restored Menalippe to her sister after receiving the queen's arms in exchange, though, on other accounts she was killed by Telamon.
+Two of Antiope's sisters were taken prisoner, Melanippe by Heracles and Hippolyta by Theseus.
+Heracles latter restored Melanippe to her sister after receiving the queen's arms in exchange, though, on other accounts she was killed by Telamon.
 They also mention Penthesilea's role in the Trojan War.

 Hyginus

-Another list of Amazons' names is found in Hyginus' Fabulae.
+Another list of Amazons' names is found in Hyginus's Fabulae.
 Along with Hippolyta, Otrera, Antiope and Penthesilea, it attests the following names: Ocyale, Dioxippe, Iphinome, Xanthe, Hippothoe, Laomache, Glauce, Agave, Theseis, Clymene, Polydora.

 Perhaps the most important is Queen Otrera, consort of Ares and mother by him of Hippolyta and Penthesilea.
-She's also known for building a temple to Artemis at Ephesus.
+She is also known for building a temple to Artemis at Ephesus.

 Valerius Flaccus

-Another different set of names is found in Valerius Flaccus' Argonautica.
+Another different set of names is found in Valerius Flaccus's Argonautica.
 He mentions Euryale, Harpe, Lyce, Menippe and Thoe.
 Of these Lyce also appears on a fragment, preserved in the Latin Anthology where she is said to have killed the hero Clonus of Moesia, son of Doryclus, with her javelin.

+Palaephatus

+Palaephatus, who himself might have been a fictional character, attempted to rationalize the Greek myths in his work On Unbelievable Tales.
+He suspected that the Amazons were probably men who were mistaken for women by their enemies because they wore clothing that reached their feet, tied up their hair in headbands, and shaved their beards.
+Probably the first in a long line of skeptics, he rejected any real basis for them, reasoning that because they did not exist during his time, most probably they did not exist in the past either.
+He himself contradicted this in his rationalizing of Oedipus and the Sphinx, portraying the latter as an Amazon woman named "Sphinx."